spin311/K8Appstack/README.md

 4. mongo-express for hosting the data used.
 I've used containers for persistant data.
 I've used containers and their configurations from my previous project as blue print for this one, changing properties and settings where necessary.
+Each container has its own (or even multiple) yaml file.
+A service yaml file was also needed where database/app communicates with a server.

 ### CI/CD
 ![CI/CD](./pictures/CICD.png?raw=true "CI/CD")